Garbagebuild/Jailbreak-SC490/README.md

 🔜 Coming Soon
 A tutorial on how to add your own apps into the system.img

-A list of compatible apps that work on this phone
+PIxel dungeon ligthing browser, chess apps, octopus, magisk (doesnt work as system app), f-droid.
+Works on this phone.

 🕹️ If anyone finds a working GBA Emulator apk that is compatible with this phone, I will give you a big wet kiss.